CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 We factored it, so that now there is no recursive calls, but it still represents the grammar fully.
 This rule will, again, resemble the actual parsing algorithm closer, but we'll keep the full, unfactored form as part of the formal specification.

-As a side note, if we were to use a LR parsing algorithm (which are common in parser generators), we would have the exact opposite problem -- those handlers can handle left recursion, but using right recursion is not recommended, due to how they process it.
+As a side note, if we were to use a LR parsing algorithm (which are common in parser generators), we would have the exact opposite problem -- those handlers can handle left recursion, but using right recursion is not recommended, due to the parsing algorithms using a stack which will use a lot more memory in right recursive grammars as opposed to left recursive ones.

 Combining all the new rules (which are basically just copies of the existing rules, with different operators), gives us our current working grammar: